 Voytek Law, LLC was founded by Michael T. Voytek in 2005.
 Michael's vision has always been to provide high quality legal services at affordable rates.
 Initially, he exclusively represented a select group of corporate entities, entrepreneurs and hedge funds on transactional and corporate matters.
 His practice was strictly a traditional Wall Street one.
-Today, in addition, he has expanded his offerings to include litigation and dispute resolution services, trusts and estates, family law, tort law, criminal and other general legal matters in order to provide a fuller range of services to his clients.
+Today, in addition, he has expanded his offerings to include small businesses, trusts and estates, tort law, and other general legal matters in order to provide a fuller range of services to his clients.

 Michael graduated from Fairfield Prep in 1983, from Fairfield University in 1987, magna cum laude, and from Emory Law School in 1990, with distinction.
 At Emory, he was the Managing Editor of the Emory International Law Review and was published in the Emory Journal of International Affairs.
 Michael is admitted to practice law in the States of Connecticut and New York.
 He was also admitted in both Georgia (currently on inactive status) and Massachusetts (currently on "Retired" status).
 Michael is admitted to practice before the U.S. District Court in Connecticut.